Skip to main content

 Industry defense of the CCRC model.
 LeadingAge President and CEO Katie Smith Sloan has noted that CCRC bankruptcies remain rare—less than 1% of CCRCs have gone bankrupt—and described these cases as highly idiosyncratic, with unique circumstances that aren't endemic to the CCRC model.
 The industry trade association argues that well-managed CCRCs with appropriate reserves and governance can provide the lifetime care they promise.
 LeadingAge PA, representing nearly 400 providers of senior housing, health care, and community services throughout Pennsylvania, serves as an advocate for policy changes to address reimbursement and workforce challenges affecting the sector.

 Structural pressures remain.
 Industry analysts identify multiple ongoing challenges for senior living care providers beyond those specific to individual bankruptcy cases.
 Financial pressures remain a defining challenge, with continued rising costs, increased capital expenditures, and elevated debt-servicing requirements reshaping strategic decision-making.
-Operators cite escalating wages, shortage of workers, and stagnant Medicaid and Medicare reimbursement rates as top challenges—precisely the factors that contributed to SpiriTrust's distress.
+Operators cite escalating wages, shortage of workers, and stagnant Medicaid and Medicare reimbursement rates as top challenges—factors cited in SpiriTrust's filings and related reporting.

 Key Timeline